PIC Math prepares mathematical sciences students for industrial careers by engaging them in research problems that come directly from industry.

 All these traits and skills are valued by employers of STEM professionals.
 PIC Math will supply faculty with tools to offer students experiences designed to better prepare them for the demands that accompany non-academic jobs.

-PIC Math includes a three-day summer workshop beginning in 2014 for faculty at U.S. institutions that will provide participants with:
+PIC Math includes a three-day summer workshop in 2015 for faculty at U.S. institutions that will provide participants with:

 PIC Math provides faculty with content for a semester-long, credit-bearing course focused on solving industrial problems.
 Each faculty participant will assemble a team of three to five students and work with them to develop their problem solving, teamwork, and communication skills.
 Each team will choose from one of five problems that are realistic yet suitable for undergraduate students.
 Resources for students and faculty participating in PIC Math include a series of training videos on techniques for generating solutions as well as decision aids useful for coping with “messy” real world problems.
 Course materials also include information and training for industrial careers in particular.
 Faculty mentoring the research group will receive $5000.